Skip to main content

 ]),

-Keeping the tool list small reduces the chance of an LLM calling unintended tools.
+Keeping the tool list small reduces the chance of an LLM calling unintended tools and lowers token cost in the tool definitions portion of the prompt.